jalleng/resume/resume.md

 **PROFILE**

-I am a software developer whose main focus is full-stack JavaScript development.
+I am a software developer whose main focus is full-stack JavaScript.
 In seven years of running my own business I never lost a customer.
 My goal is to integrate my past management, operations, and logistics experience with my knowledge of software development.

 **TECHNICAL SKILLS**